harmansingh0017/weatherapp/README.md

 3. **Kubernetes (EKS):**

-   - Set up an EKS cluster and configure `kubectl`.
+   - Set up an EKS cluster along with S3 bucket to store state of the cluster.

 4. **Helm:**